GfSE/SAF-Specification/stereotypes.md

 realizes concept Operational Context

-An Operational Context is representing a separate Usage Scenario with a specific configuration of Operational Performer(s), that are interacting in the Scenario meeting a specific identified Operational Capability.
-One or more Operational Context(s) meaningful for the Operational Domain are to be identified.
+An Operational Context is representing a separate Usage Scenario with a specific configuration of Operational Performers, that are interacting in the Scenario meeting a specific identified Operational Capability.
+One or more Operational Contexts meaningful for the Operational Domain are to be identified.

 Aliases:
 UAF::HighLevelOperationalConcept